How would you define bullying?

 What can I do if my child is being bullied?

-Below are some helpful tips to share with their child:
+Below are some helpful tips to share with your child:

 - Know that it’s not your fault.